reactabular/reactabular/packages/reactabular-resizable/README.md

 Note that the current implementation doesn't constrain the total width of the table.
 That would require additional logic as you would have to check for this while altering a column width.

+If you want to resizing with nested column, give a `resizableFormatter` formatter on children **except parent column**.
+Below example included nested column.
+If you don't want to using nested column, remove related nested columns code.

 ## How to Use?

 The following example adjusts column widths through CSS to keep the performance high while using a sticky header/body.
 This way we can avoid touching the DOM through React and let the browser do the work.